494 Skilled Employer Sponsored Regional Visa

 - Have previously had their skills assessed as suitable for the nominated occupation by the relevant assessing authority in order to be granted a subclass 457 or TSS visa; or

-At the time of application, the applicant must have been employed in the nominated occupation for at least 3 years, on a full-time basis, and at the level of skill required for the occupation, or be a person in either of the 2 categories of applicants specified in a legislative instrument, namely academic applicants, or subclass 444/ 461 workers.
+At the time of application, the primary applicant must have been employed in the nominated occupation for at least 3 years, on a full-time basis, and at the level of skill required for the occupation, or be a person in either of the 2 categories of applicants specified in a legislative instrument, namely academic applicants, or subclass 444/ 461 workers.

-- Any period of employment during which an applicant changed careers (gained employment in another occupation), was unemployed, or took extended leave without pay should be excluded when calculating the period of employment.
+The 3 years of employment does not need to be continuous and does not need to have occurred immediately before the application was made.
+Any period of employment during which an applicant changed careers, was unemployed, or took extended leave without pay will be excluded when calculating the period of employment.

-- Unpaid and volunteer work cannot be counted as employment experience.
+Unpaid and volunteer work cannot be counted as employment experience.

-- Consistent with the National Employment Standards (NES), employment will be considered ‘full-time’ where the visa applicant worked 38 hours per week.
-Employment experience will, however, also be considered ‘full-time’ where the visa applicant worked for a period between 32 and 45 hours per week under an industry award or an agreement that was consistent with the NES, where applicable.
+Casual employment, which is not undertaken on a full-time basis, will also not be counted towards the experience requirement.Consistent with the National Employment Standards (NES), employment will be considered ‘full-time’ where the visa applicant worked 38 hours per week.
+Employment experience may also be considered ‘full-time’ where the visa applicant worked for between 32 and 45 hours per week under an industry award or an agreement that was consistent with the NES, where applicable.

-Restrictions on applying for other permanent visas
+Restrictions on applying for other permanent visa

 - Subclass 820 (Partner)